 History of Pride Month

 It was early morning on June 28th 1969 in New York City’s Greenwich Village at the Stonewall Inn - a popular gathering place for young gay men, lesbians, bisexuals and transgender people.
-Raids on establishments catering to the LGBT community were commonplace with police enforcing anti-LGBT laws resulting in closing down LGBT-friendly spaces, bundling patrons into the back of police vans and violence.
-This particular morning, Stonewall Inn fought back.
-Tired of being persecuted and discriminated against for being themselves in public, the community began to fight back, resulting in the police barricading themselves inside the Stonewall Inn.
+Raids on establishments catering to the LGBT community were commonplace with police enforcing anti-LGBT laws.
+This resulted in closing down LGBT-friendly spaces whilst bundling patrons into the back of police vans and violence.
+This particular morning, Stonewall Inn fought back - tired of being persecuted and discriminated against for being themselves in public, the community began to fight back, resulting in the police barricading themselves inside the Stonewall Inn.
 This was the beginning of the gay rights movement and one year later the first pride march commenced, marking the day of the stonewall riot.

 Sexually transmitted infections that are prevalent in: